dphilla/boxer/README.md

 This group of modules can be understood as a **"Wasm Box"** -- an isolated group of system-like resources that allow your project to run on almost any host.

-For ex. -- a Python FAST API / Rails app app + wasi-vfs, wasi-vn, and WASI-ipc (need this??).
+For ex. -- a Python FAST API / Rails App + wasi-vfs, wasi-vn, and WASI-ipc (need this??).

 ### Related